Graduate Programs in MD/PhD

 Learn more about the graduate programs available to MD/PhD students below.

-Behavioral neuroscience explores the interplay between what happens inside the brain and what the brain does, how genetic and environmental factors influence the physiological, anatomical, and epigenetic processes inside the brain that manifest in organismal behavior.
-Students joining this graduate program gain outstanding training and mentorship across these boundaries of biology and behavior through studies of a variety of vertebrate species, including humans, rodents, and non-human primates.
+Behavioral and systems neuroscience emphasizes systems neuroscience, behavioral genetics, and computational neuroscience in the context of healthy behavior and brain disorders.
+Students joining this graduate program gain outstanding training and mentorship across these boundaries of biology and behavior through studies of a variety of vertebrate species, including humans, rodents, and non-human primates, and reductionist or computational approaches.
 BEHN faculty offer expertise in the neurobiology of substance abuse, cognitive and affective neuroscience, behavioral genetics, animal communication, learning and memory, social neuroscience, and impulsivity.

 MD/PhD students in Behavioral Neuroscience complete core courses and electives tailored to meet their qualifications and interests.
 Medical school courses are substituted for the departmental basic science core requirement.
 MD/PhD students in Behavioral Neuroscience must achieve the same programmatic milestones as PhD students, but their timetable may be accelerated.